ethsociety/learn-plasma/source/en/research/index.md

 ---
 title: Research
+lead: Plasma is pretty new.
+There's still lots of research to be done!
+This page maintains a list of active research areas, open questions, and background resources.
+sublead: Researching something cool and Plasma related?
+Open an issue on GitHub and we'll publish the relevant information to this page.
 date: 2018-08-21 16:26:02
 categories:
 tags:
 ---

 ## General Research
 Lots of research goes into making Plasma better in general!
 This section contains broader research topics that impact most Plasma designs.

 <br>

 #### Cheaper Commitments
 Plasma contracts make commitments to blocks instead of publishing the full blocks themselves.
 Although this is already much cheaper than using Ethereum directly, it can still get pretty expensive!